-Giant ginger cookies and a sprinkling of sugar make the holidays go ground.
-Soft and chewy and as big as your hand and filled with molasses, ginger and cinnamon.
-My cookie love affair continues…
+We have the best ginger cookies to add to your holiday baking library.
+Soft and chewy and as big as your hand and filled with molasses and warm spices like ginger and cinnamon.

-Which is why this week I bring to you a full week of Christmas cookies!
-Every day a new, festive recipe full of Christmas cheer.
+Cookies are by far my favorite dessert to make, especially this time of year.
+Which is why this week I bring to you, a full week of Christmas cookies!
+Every day of cookie week, I'll be providing a new, festive recipe full of Christmas cheer.

 These Christmas cookies are made for platters accompanied by milk destined for Santa's belly.
 Or shipped to family and friends near and far.
 Or frozen and saved for a late night filled with hot chocolate.
 Though I have no experience in that department...

 And first up are these soft ginger cookies!
 One of my absolute favorite Christmas cookies are the chewy molasses cookies my friend's mom taught me in high school.
 These giant ginger cookies are a twist on that.
 It has the same tasty flavors like cinnamon, molasses, and ginger, but much (much) larger and very thick and chewy.
 Both are equally delicious in their own right.

 Stay tuned every day this week for a new Christmas cookie recipe!
 And if you need more inspiration right now, check out all of the recipes from last year's extravaganza:

 Three Ingredient Thin Mints, Monster Cookie Cups, Almond Shortbread Cookies, Chocolate Chip Pudding Cookies, Molasses Cookies, Peanut Butter Cup Cookies, Peanut Butter Blossoms, and Soft and Chewy Snickerdoodles

 How to Make Ginger Cookies